-In today’s scripture, Jesus allows us to see as God sees, like David who knew the breadth and depth of God’s love; straight into the hardened hearts of men.
-There can be no doubt that with our anointing as future “David’s,” means we must prioritize mercy and compassion for our neighbor.
-This truth of Jesus, asking us to paint well outside of the lines we are comfortable with, should be even more obvious on Sabbath, when Christ is at the top of our heart, mind, and soul.
+In today’s scripture, Jesus allows us to see as God sees by putting us in the shoes of David.
+David knew the breadth and depth of God’s love, so through him, we can observe the hardened hearts of men.
+Undoubtedly, our anointing as future “David’s” means we must prioritize mercy and compassion for our neighbor.
+One of the requests Jesus asks is that we paint well outside the lines of comfort.
+Satisfying hunger should be more apparent on Sabbath when Christ is at the top of our hearts, mind, and soul.

 Pronouncement about the Sabbath